-Lecture on "Bilateral Relations between Japan and Pakistan" At NED University of Engineering & Technology on April 16, 2015
+Lecture on "Bilateral Relations between Japan and Pakistan" At Karachi University on August 26, 2015

 I am very pleased to be given the opportunity to address the speech today.

 (Overview of bilateral relations)

 Today I would like to talk about bilateral relations between Japan and Pakistan.
 Japan and Pakistan have always had a friendly relation throughout the last 63 years.
 Japan and Pakistan established diplomatic relations in April 1952.
 Their Majesties the Emperor and Empress of Japan paid a visit to Pakistan in January 1962 as then Crown Prince and Princess.
 In November 1992, Their Imperial Highness Prince Akishino, the second son of the Emperor and Princess, visited Pakistan.